Acoustic Sounds UHQR

 ADDENDUM:

 Back when he was finishing up this recording, Rainer Millard sent me this account he wrote of working with Mikhail Pletnev.
-For those of you interested in learning more about this extraordinary musician and how these session unfolded, this is required reading.
+For those of you interested in learning more about this extraordinary musician and how this session unfolded, this is required reading.

 Pletnev and the Sound